bloominstituteoftechnology/java-WordCount/README.md

 ## Introduction

-Reading in some text and counting word appearances is a very common Java interview question.
+Reading in some text and counting word frequencies is a very common Java interview question.
 So, let's practice that!

 ## Instructions